irlcode/RusLawOD/README.md

 Full text of the memo in PDF format is available [here](http://enforce.spb.ru/images/analit_zapiski/memo_readability_2018_web.pdf)

 ## License
 Russian law excludes texts of legal acts from copyright protection so they can be redistributed freely.
-Official publication metadata are subject to terms at the source site (both commercial and non-commercial use allowed providing attribution to the source at http://publication.pravo.gov.ru/od/).
+Official publication metadata are subject to terms at the [source site](http://publication.pravo.gov.ru/od/) (both commercial and non-commercial use allowed providing attribution to the source).

 Other materials of the project distributed under the Creative Commons Attribution-NonCommercial 4.0 International license.